 Even when you have launched your complete product, you still need to analyze customer feedback continuously.
 Customers who know you are listening to them are more likely to remain loyal, as well as invest in your app.

-In conclusion: using MVP and Lean Startup development increases the odds of success
+In conclusion: using MVP and Lean Startup development increases the odds of app success

 When a recent study asked business leaders why startups fail, the top two pieces of advice given were to a) listen to customers and b) learn from mistakes.

-These are the two key elements of lean startup development.
+These are the two key elements of lean startup mobile development.
+Wanna know more?
+Check 6 steps of building a custom mobile app startup

-Need some extra support when it comes to lean startup development?
+Need some extra support when it comes to lean startup in mobile app development?